DedalusProject/dedalus/docs/machines/nasa_pleiades/pleiades_mpi_sgi_intel.rst

-Install notes for NASA/Pleiades: Intel stack
+Install notes for NASA/Pleiades: Intel stack with MPI-SGI
 ***************************************************************************

+Here we build using the recommended MPI-SGI environment, with Intel compilers.
 An initial Pleiades environment is pretty bare-bones.
 There are no modules, and your shell is likely a csh varient.
 To switch shells, send an e-mail to support@nas.nasa.gov; I'll be using ``bash``.